rackerlabs/support-how-to/content/how-to/cloud-servers/sample-logrotate-configuration-and-troubleshooting/index.md

 ### Tying it all together: virtual host logs

-To show how you can use logrotate for your applications, here's an example that will come in handy for many of people: rotating logs for your custom virtual hosts.
+To show how you can use logrotate for your applications, here's an example that will come in handy for many people: rotating logs for your custom virtual hosts.
 The example uses **Apache**&reg;, but you can tweak it for other webservers like **nNinx&reg;** or **Lighttpd&reg;**, usually just by changing the post-rotate script.